 ‘Nothing in our pockets’

-Trevor Cates, 37, whose home was destroyed, also lost the church he attends.
-On Tuesday he managed to walk through the charred remains of the Banner Baptist Church's buildings north of the city.
+Some residents already have managed to see the destruction first-hand.
+Trevor Cates, 37, who lost his home in the Gatlinburg area, also lost the church he attends.
+On Tuesday he walked through the charred remains of the Banner Baptist Church’s buildings north of the city.

-"We had practically no warning," Cates said Thursday.
-"My wife and son ran through the home and grabbed a laundry basket full of pictures, our fire safe, my two Bibles, some changes of clothes and our two cats and one dog."
+“We had practically no warning,” Cates told CNN Thursday.
+“My wife and son ran through the home and grabbed a laundry basket full of pictures, our firesafe, my two Bibles, some changes of clothes, and our two cats and one dog.”

-He said insurance would leave him with no more mortgage payments but "nothing in our pockets."
-He and his family are temporarily staying at his parents' house.
+He said insurance would leave him with no more mortgage payments but “nothing in our pockets.”
+He and his family are temporarily staying at his parents’ house elsewhere in the county.